elves/elvish/website/ref/edit.md

 ### Prompt Eagerness

-The occassions when the prompt should get updated can be controlled with `$edit:-prompt-eagerness`:
+The occasions when the prompt should get updated can be controlled with `$edit:-prompt-eagerness`:

 -   The prompt is always updated when the editor becomes active -- when Elvish